archlinux/alpm/alpm-package/README.md

 A package file can be created from a prepared input directory.
 The input directory must contain at the very least a valid [BUILDINFO], a [PKGINFO] and an [ALPM-MTREE] file.
+Then the relevant metadata/data/script files can be read from the package archive using the `PackageReader` API.

 ```rust
 use std::fs::{File, Permissions, create_dir_all};